All Too Well: Background and release

 Swift (pictured in 2012) began writing the song during rehearsals for the Speak Now World Tour in February 2011.

 Taylor Swift waѕ inspired by her tumultuous feelings after a breakup while conceiving her fourth studio album, Red (2012).
 "All Too Well" was the first song Swift wrote for Red.
 During a February 2011 rehearsal of the Speak Now World Tour, she ad-libbed some lyrics to the song while playing a four-chord guitar riff as her touring band spontaneously played backing instruments.
 Swift told Rolling Stone that this relationship caused "a few roller coasters", and she channeled the tumult into the song.
+She told the New York Times that the impromptu performance was "a very emotional rant."
+She recalled being very sad to the point where "sadness is you, you are sadness."
 According to the booklets of Swift's 2019 album Lover, the final draft was completed a month later.

 Swift asked Liz Rose, who had co-written songs on her first albums, to co-write "All Too Well".
 Rose said that it was an unexpected collaboration after not having worked with Swift for some years; the last time they worked together was on Swift's 2008 album Fearless.
 When Rose agreed to collaborate, she recalled that Swift had come up with the melody.
 In an interview with Good Morning America, Swift said that the song was "the hardest to write on the album", saying that it took her some time "to filter through everything [she] wanted to put in the song" without making it lengthy with the help from Rose.
 Rose said that the song was originally "10, 12 or 15 minutes long" or "probably a 20-minute song" before trimming.
 The final album version is 5 minutes and 28 seconds long, the longest song on Red.
 It was produced by Swift and Nathan Chapman.

 Red was released on October 22, 2012, by Big Machine Records.
 After Red was released, "All Too Well" debuted at number 80 on the Billboard Hot 100 chart dated November 10, 2012; it also charted at number 17 on Hot Country Songs and number 58 on Country Airplay.
 The Recording Industry Association of America (RIAA) in 2018 certified the track gold for crossing 500,000 units based on sales and streams.
 The song also peaked at number 59 on the Canadian Hot 100, and it was certified platinum in Australia, gold in Brazil and Portugal, and silver in the United Kingdom.